ReApptor/ReApptor.TypeScript.Linq/README.md

 ```

 The following code example demonstrates how to use the
-method with the comparer to compare two sequences of human objects and produce those humans
+method with the comparer to compare two sequences of human objects and produce a sequence of humans
-whose age differs from the second sequence of humans.
+whose age differs from the age of humans from the second sequence.

-###### Returns first sequence elements excluding elements from the second sequence
+###### Returns first sequence elements excluding elements from the second sequence utilizing custom comparer

 ```typescript